Select your language

 1. Key messages

-• There were important regional differences, with the Brussels Capital Region having the highest incidence.
+• There were important regional differences, with the Brussels Capital Region having the highest incidence (21.3 tuberculosis cases per 100,000 inhabitants).

-• The incidence of tuberculosis was higher in men, whatever the age, region or nationality.
+• The incidence of tuberculosis was higher in men, regardless of age, region or nationality.

-• More cases were reported in big cities with the city of Brussels reporting the highest incidence.
+• More cases were reported in big cities with Brussels reporting the highest incidence.

 2. Tuberculosis incidence